 For whom

-Every license starts from the AFF course + 18 consolidation jumps toward A.
+Every experience level starts from the AFF course + consolidation jumps toward A level.